xenomachina/3d-models/README.md

 Spot Voyager, as they seem to have the same form-factor, but I have not tested either of them with this holder — I've never even seen them in person.

+Thanks to Kit Wallace for letting me use his superellipse implementation.

 STL is available on [Youmagine](https://www.youmagine.com/designs/karma-go-holder), [Pinshape](https://pinshape.com/items/22385-3d-printed-karma-go-holder),